smck83/expurgate/README.md

 ![image](https://github.com/smck83/expurgate/blob/main/python-vs-pypy.png)

 # Recent enhancements
+- Running config is on by default and is recommended.
+The benefit of a single `running-config` file versus 1 file per domain is that when domains are added and removed no file level cleanup or service restart of rbldnsd is required.
 - Improved reliability: MY_DOMAINS must have a valid DNS response, be a TXT record and have a record starting with '\"v=spf1 ' or no config files will be written to disk, until resolved (19/06/2023).
 - pypy : Docker image is using pypy to run the Expurgate Resolver script.
 This increases performance of DNS record generation by 2-5x's (19/03/2023)
 - AAAA Support: References to hostnames via A\A: or MX\MX: now perform a AAAA lookup to handle ip6 addresses.